567WebSystems/Weekly_Reports/prog_report9_567.md

 ![to-do](https://user-images.githubusercontent.com/21226482/79060438-7fb1bc00-7c4a-11ea-8e76-22ebbace566a.png)

-Although there seems to be a lot of to-do's in our list, most of the to-do's are to add more features and as we mentioned previously, we as a team are going back to our scoped down functions of our web system and really iron those functions out before adding new features.
+Although there seems to be a lot of To-Do's in our list, most of the To-Do's are to add more features and as we mentioned previously, we as a team are going back to our scoped down functions of our web system and really iron those functions out before adding new features.